 Exhibit D (CUP application materials).
 Crook County accepted the definition proposed by the Owner, thereby implicitly interpreting the relevant CCC provisions.
 Much like the existing community center, the Applicant proposes utilizing the permitted facilities for an SUD treatment center on the Property, and modifying the lodging provided as part of the community center to reflect the differing services provided.
 See Exhibit C (site plan).
 Although the Applicant proposes modifying the lodging on site by replacing RV spots with cabins, the modification will result in the same, or less, number of beds on site as are currently present.
 Currently, the following "buildings" contain approximately 124 beds on site: main residence, staff housing, duplex cabins, and RV spots.
 Exhibit C (Site Plan).
-As noted above, the Applicant will serve as a location where individuals suffering from SUD will receive therapy and other clinical treatment."
+As noted above, the Applicant will serve about 100 to 130 clients on site at any one time.
+Additionally, the SUD treatment center will still serve as a location where individuals suffering from SUD will receive therapy and other clinical treatment."
 Therefore, the proposed modification to allow an SUD treatment center meets the definition of a "community center," as defined by the Owner in the CUP and accepted by the County at that time.